• Skip to primary navigation

 You will want to plan ahead for this part since the syrup needs about an hour to rest and let the flavor from the pears infuse into the syrup.

-Once you have all of your ingredients ready for this pear cocktail, you are going to add your pear liqueur, pear simple syrup, vodka and fresh squeezed lemon to a cocktail shaker.
+Once you have all of your ingredients ready, you are going to add your pear liqueur, pear simple syrup, vodka, and freshly squeezed lemon to a cocktail shaker.
 Place the lid on tightly and shake well for one minute.

 Pour into a martini glass that has been dipped into simple syrup then dipped into some sugar and garnish with a fresh sliced pear.